 1. Cultivating Respect & Boundaries in the Student-Teacher Relationship:

 Through cycles of growth as both student and teacher, I have learned that the student-teacher relationship is sacred.
 Teachers receive admiration from students (as teachers are considered to embody certain aspiring ideals) and if interest occurs, the teacher could lean towards favouring the student (giving extra attention and privileges), consciously or unconsciously.
 This can cause problems with power dynamics (even if the teacher has their own code of ethics).
 Clear boundaries are vital to preserving this integrity and ensuring the focus remains on the student’s growth.
 Other students may also feel uncomfortable in an environment where there are no clear boundaries established between a student, participant/assistant of a workshop, class, or training, and the teacher (affecting their learning experience).
-It’s important to receive the feedback that a student felt uncomfortable in your workshop due to your interactions instead of dismissing it as “stories” (especially when it is revealed there was a participant you were in relations with, in the workshop).
+It’s important to receive the feedback that a student felt uncomfortable in your workshop due to your interactions instead of dismissing it as “stories” (especially when it is revealed there was a participant you were in relations with, in the workshop, and with someone who refers to you as a “master teacher of theirs”).
 If there’s an attraction to more than one student over the course of time, this is something to look at within as a teacher (as students must be avoided as being seen as potential partners); even with frustrations with dating and feeling it’s easier to date students as they know you.
 I have witnessed teachers play out the karmic cycle of their teachers (even when they reflect, write, or speak about the poor choices of their own teachers).
 I believe when we choose to study with a teacher, we may also unconsciously play out their karmic cycle (even adopting their characteristics, like charisma), just like we notice we suddenly sound and act like our parents.
 Or we can consciously choose not to perpetuate the karmic cycle and bring an end to destructive patterns that ripples out into other lives and relationships.

 2. Embracing Feedback as a Gateway to Growth: